Kingmaker (video game): Reception

 In Computer Gaming World in July 1994, Terry Lee Coleman rated the computer version of Kingmaker 3.5 stars out of five.
 While criticizing the lack of multiplayer in an adaptation of "a classic multiplayer boardgame" the reviewer said that it was "strangely addictive, and a class act".
 Approving of the "clever and varied AI", Coleman wrote, "Challenging and fun, despite its lack of high-tech glitz or multiplayer options, Kingmaker establishes a fine beachhead for AH's return to the computer wargame market."

+James V. Trunzo reviewed Kingmaker in White Wolf #48 (Oct., 1994), rating it a 5 out of 5 and stated that "Avalon Hill gets good marks for creating a game that runs even on a 286 machine, but it gets a failing grade for its memory demands."

 The editors of PC Gamer US nominated Kingmaker for their 1994 "Best Historical Simulation" award, although it lost to Lords of the Realm.

 By August 1996, Kingmaker had sold over 40,000 copies.
 In his Computer Gaming World column, Coleman summarized these figures as "decent for a computer wargame".
 However, he noted that it had outsold every Avalon Hill computer game released since, and that Avalon Hill's brand reboot on computers had not gone as hoped.